 Oven Roasted Brussel Sprouts with Bacon

-- Garlic: I use fresh garlic for this recipe.
+- Garlic: I use fresh cloves of garlic finely chopped.

 - Oil: I prefer olive oil for roasting veggies.